aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

 | Partition key      | `id`          | The id of each idempotency record which a combination of `functionName#hashOfPayload`. |
 | TTL attribute name | `expiration`  | This can only be configured after your table is created if you're using AWS Console.   |

-???+ tip "Tip: You can share a single state table for all functions"
-    You can reuse the same DynamoDB table to store idempotency state.
-We add the Lambda function name in addition to the idempotency key as a hash key.
+You **can** use a single DynamoDB table for all functions using this utility.
+We use the function name in addition to the idempotency key as a hash key.

 === "AWS Cloud Development Kit (CDK) example"